Published on

 about

 Contractors play a vital role in the project supply chain, turning consultants’ designs into real structures.
-While many are still used to 2D drawings and CAD files, there’s growing recognition of the value BIM brings as part of modern project delivery.
+While many are still used to 2D drawings and CAD files, there’s growing understanding of the role of BIM in project delivery.
+With CORENET X rolling out from Q4 2025, there is a growing number of contracts that specify BIM as part of the project deliverables.
+This guide highlights the most important aspects of BIM-based delivery.

-Regulatory Compliance with BIM
+Regulatory Compliance

 Mandatory BIM Submissions via CORENETX